wp-plugins/password-vault/readme.txt

 1. Upload the contents of the zip file to the `/wp-content/plugins/password-vault` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Set a secure password as the SECURE_AUTH_KEY value in the wp-config.php file
-3. Configure the settings through the settings page.
+4. Configure the settings through the settings page.
-4. Begin documenting account information through the tools page.
+5. Begin documenting account information through the tools page.

 == Frequently Asked Questions ==